DCC-EX/dcc-ex.github.io/docs/about/index.rst

 Who is behind all this?
 And will they ever face justice?
-Who knows, but the following is a list of those names associated with taking over the DCC++ BaseStation Project and rewriting/expanding it into "DCC++ EX".
+Who knows, but the following is a list of those names associated with taking over the DCC++ BaseStation Project, and rewriting/expanding it into "DCC++ EX".

-First, a special thanks to Gregg E. Berman who had the original idea for a model railroad Command Station using an Arduino Uno and a Motor Shield.
+First, a special thanks to Gregg E. Berman, who had the original idea for a model railroad Command Station using an Arduino Uno and a Motor Shield.

 You can seek us out here: